bzhoek/picturs/tests/TUTORIAL.md

 ![](snapshots/placement-grid_center.png)

-Captions are also centered.
-Both in closed and open shapes.

 When you add more shapes, they continue in a `flow` direction.
 The default flows right from the `center` of the last shape.

 ```pic